Set up multiple revenue tracking events

 3RevenueEvents.png

-We recommend that revenue tracking events be placed on the confirmation page after a successful transaction has occurred.
-Multiple revenue events can be added to the same page as long as the variable used to pass the transaction amount to the revenue tag is evaluated independently for each event.
+Optimizely recommends that you place the revenue tracking events on the confirmation page after a successful transaction has occurred.
+You can add multiple revenue events to the same page as long as the variable used to pass the transaction amount to the revenue tag is evaluated independently for each event.

-For our example of 2 revenue events, the confirmation page logic may look something like this:
+For the example of two revenue events, the confirmation page logic may look something like the following:

 var valueOfWidgets = ‘youDefineThisWidgetsValue’;